JosephLai241/URS/README.md

 You will need your own Reddit account and API credentials for PRAW.
 I have included a tutorial on how to do this below.

 ***NOTE:*** `PRAW` is currently supported on Python 3.5+.
 This project was tested with Python 3.8.2.

+### Whether you are using this scraper for enterprise or personal use, I am very interested in hearing about your use cases and how it has helped you achieve a goal!
+If you have enjoyed using this program, found it useful, or have any additional questions, please send me an email at [urs_project@protonmail.com](mailto:urs_project@protonmail.com)!

 ## Table of Contents